fucheng96/olympics/README.md

 **Results**

-The main findings of this analysis can be found at the Medium post available [here]().
+The key findings of this analysis can be found at the Medium post available [here]().

 **Licensing, Authors, Acknowledgements**

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results).
+Credits to user named rgriffin from Kaggle that scraped the data from www.sports-reference.com.
+You may find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results).